Firebolt, the better Analytical Database in the Cloud Whitepaper

 Firebolt's architecture uniquely combines a columnar storage format with a sophisticated multi-stage distributed query execution engine, specifically crafted to enhance performance and manage large-scale data transformations with exceptional efficiency.
 Firebolt breaks down queries into smaller sub-tasks, which are then processed in parallel across multiple nodes.
 This distributed nature of processing ensures that Firebolt can scale horizontally to handle increases in data volume or query complexity without a drop in performance.
 It effectively utilizes all available compute resources, thereby optimizing operational efficiency.

-Complex joins, especially across large datasets, are notoriously challenging and resource-intensive.
+Complex joins, especially across large datasets, are notoriously challenging and resource-intensive for analytic workloads and systems.
 Firebolt addresses this by employing techniques like subplan reuse, where the results of intermediate queries or joins are cached, making the join operations significantly faster and more efficient.

 • Customer facing analytics and Business Intelligence